dragonfly-science/dragonfly-website/README.md

 - `teaser.jpg` - ideally a square image at 500x500px
 - banner - link this in the `banner-image` section of the front matter
+- Avoid using bigger headings than an H3

 ### Adding case studies